-The managers were aware of how to report any safeguarding incidents.
-There had been three incidents and records were available that showed that the safeguarding had been reported to the relevant Local Authority and had been investigated and addressed appropriately.
+The registered manager and senior staff were aware of how to report any safeguarding incidents.
+There had been one incident and records were available that showed that the safeguarding had been reported to the relevant Local Authority and had been investigated and addressed appropriately.
 All staff spoken with were aware of what action to take if they thought any safeguarding incidents had occurred.
-All told us they would report immediately to the managers.
+All told us they would report immediately to the manager.